CMO / Corporate Relations Manager

 Mary and her daughter, Jacklynn Grace, now live in Pike Road where they look forward to supporting both the Pike Road and Montgomery communities.

 Alexis was born and raised in the city of Prattville and was educated at East Memorial Christian Academy and Jefferson State Community College.
-She joined the League in late February of 2019 and currently assists office administration as a receptionist.
-In her spare time, Alexis enjoys spending time with family and friends, the beach and her cat, Cindy.
-Alexis is a member of Heritage Baptist Church where she serves the youth and is an active member of the praise team.
+She joined the League in February of 2019 as a receptionist and has since moved to serve as our Operations Database Clerk.
+In her spare time, Alexis enjoys traveling, spending time with family and friends, the beach and fishing .
+Alexis and her husband Ryan attend Heritage Baptist Church.